-When it comes to traveling with your baby, you’d be amazed at how much stuff one little person needs to bring on vacation.
+When it comes to traveling with your baby or toddler, you’d be amazed at how much stuff one little person needs to bring on vacation.

 You need to consider diapers, wipes, food, toys, clothing, bottles, strollers, car seats, and of course, something for your baby to sleep in.

 If you’ll be staying in a hotel, many of them offer the option of renting a crib of some type in your room; other times you may be staying with relatives.
 If you are faced with the need to bring a bed for your baby on your trip, there are a few options such as travel cribs or pack ‘n plays.

 In this article, I want to break down the differences between travel cribs vs. pack ‘n plays and help you decide which one is right for you; and it might be both!